-Sensory Brushes: An important part of an autism sensory diet!
+Sensory Brushes: An important part of a sensory diet!

 Excellent part of sensory diet!, September 23, 2011

 I use these on my 4 1/2 year old son (non-verbal, autism spectrum & sensory processing disorder) and follow the Wilbarger protocol & it works great for him.
 It is very soothing to him for me to "brush" him.
 The brushes are sturdier than they look and hold up excellent!
 I also purchased the handle that you can pop on & off and that helps to keep a better grip on it.
 Great product & will purchase more when needed.

 This is the brush that started it all - and there are no substututes unless you want to upgrade to the larger and more comfortable-to-handle Wilbarger brush.
 The business side of this brush is the same as the upgrade - and the best choice if you have many kids to serve.

 My son has sensory integration issues, and gets a little disorganized and hyperactive at times.
 Using these brushes (following techniques shown to me by his occupational therapist) help get him centered and organized.
 Especially useful before bedtime or any time he's getting a little our of hand!